Donor Profile

 Switzerland's development cooperation is overseen by three key institutions: the SDC, the HSD within the FDFA, and the Economic Cooperation and Development Division of the SECO within the Federal Department of Economic Affairs, Education, and Research.
 Additionally, the FOPH is responsible for global health policy, while global health is funded through SDC.
 Every four years, the Swiss parliament establishes strategic objectives for development and humanitarian assistance through its Dispatch on International Cooperation.

-Experts expect advocacy for global engagement, especially international climate finance, will become more difficult under the current government.
+Experts expect advocacy for global engagement, especially international climate finance, will become more difficult under a conservative government.

 Who is responsible for allocating ODA?